kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

-PLACEHOLDER# Incremental Lab Guide: Task Manager with FastAPI & Angular
+# Incremental Lab Guide: Task Manager with FastAPI & Angular

 **Goal:** Build a full-stack task manager with authentication from scratch, step by step.